WanderingSpaceThinker/nonexistence/_posts/2022-05-18-Life is a pie.md

 [^2]: For the non-readers that believe in destiny and might get angry at this sentence, you have to acknowledge that there is some amount of random noise in day-to-day life.
 Otherwise, feel free to join the many groups I've upset with my writing.

-[^3]: If you're a soothsayer, refer to the previous foot node.
+[^3]: If you're a soothsayer, refer to the previous footnote.